Product safety: Working Group

 In March 2016, the Government announced a Cutting Red Tape review of local authority enforcement, which will be published this year.
 The Minister has asked the team undertaking it to provide her with specific advice on product safety enforcement.

 The independent review of UK consumer product recalls published in February 2016 made 8 main recommendations.
 One was that there should be an official trusted website on recalls for business and the public.
-An interim solution, providing links to significant sources of information on product recalls, is available on GOV.UK.
+A site providing links to significant sources of information on product recalls is available on GOV.UK.

 An independent review of the product recall system was announced by Baroness Neville-Rolfe in November 2014, during the House of Lords Report Stage of the Consumer Rights Bill.
 This was chaired by Lynn Faulds Wood.